 Closing a diastasis is all about healing the connective tissue (linea alba) and using functional movements that reduce the intra-abdominal pressure on the connective tissue.
 Intra-abdominal pressure movements put a continued stretch on the connective tissue, slowing down the healing process.
 Everyone’s connective tissue will heal at a different rate.
 Being successful in closing the gap and keeping it closed depends greatly on the condition of your connective tissue, the amount of intra-abdominal pressure movements you remove, and neurologically connecting with the cylinder of your body (the diaphragm, the transverse, and the pelvic floor).
 The weaker your connective tissue the longer it will take.

-Everyone’s situation and lifestyles are different so these programs are designed to meet you where you are and more importantly, get you where you want to be!
+Everyone’s situation and lifestyles are different so sessions are designed to meet you where you are and more importantly, get you where you want to be!

 Surgery should be your very last resort!
 If you decide on surgery, your abdomen should be strengthened beforehand to maintain the integrity of the sutures.
 The recovery from this surgery is very difficult.

-The programs and exercises included in these programs do not replace the diagnosis or prescription given by a doctor.
-Before beginning this or any new exercise routine, check with an attending physician or OBGYN.
-If postpartum always follow up with a 6 week evaluation after giving birth.
-The Corrective Core Foundation and Prenatal Programs and Workshops are intended for healthy individuals.
-The content included in the programs, workshops, and this website are for informational purposes only and not to be taken as a diagnosis or treatment.
+The sessions with Julie do not medical advice, diagnosis, prescription, or treatment for disease.
+Before beginning, this or any new exercise routine, check with an attending physician or OBGYN.
+If postpartum always follow up with a 6-week evaluation after giving birth.
+The Corrective Core Prenatal & Postpartum Holistic Care and Workshops are intended for healthy individuals.
+The content included in the sessions, workshops, online videos and this website are for informational purposes only and not to be taken as a diagnosis, treatment or medical advice.